fbeek/pimatic-maxcul/README.md

 Pimatic plugin to control MAX! home heating devices with a Busware CUL868 usb wireless stick.

-At the moment the software is at a development stage so please use it with caution.
+At the moment the software is at a stable stage but please use it with caution.

-More informations and function will be coming soon.

-WORK IN PROGRESS
+If you have questions have look at the Issue and Pull Request area on our Github repository or ask a question in the pimatic forum.

 Information
 ---------

-Because of the support ending for pimatic 0.8.x, we from now on support only pimatic > 0.9.x !
+Because of the support ending for pimatic 0.8.x, we only support pimatic > 0.9.x !

 Usage
 ---------